montseliz/montseliz/README.md

 ###

-<h4 align="center">A proactive Java Back-End Developer in Spring trained at It Academy from Barcelona Activa 💻<br><br>I'm a passionate learner who's always willing to learn and work across technologies and coding languages 📖 <br><br>I take great care in the user experience, architecture and code quality ⌨️ <br><br>📫 How to reach me:</h4>
+<h4 align="center">A proactive Java Back-End Developer in Spring trained at It Academy from Barcelona Activa 💻<br><br>I'm a passionate learner who's always willing to learn and work across technologies and coding languages 📖 <br><br>I focus on developing robust, scalable and efficient solutions, ensuring a well-structured and maintainable code, following best practices and clean code ⌨️ <br><br>📫 How to reach me:</h4>

 ###